Dapuluous/ExistenceBOT/README.md

 # Existence Discord BOT
-I use this to practice writing clean code
+I use this to practice writing clean code.
+Not everything is clean, of course.

 # .env files
 There are variables you must fill in order to use the BOT properly.
-Not everything is clean, of course.
 | Variables | Description |
 | ----------- | ----------- |
 | CLIENT_ID | Your BOT's client ID |